 Many of us have lots of practice preparing healthy meals at home.
 A lot of cancer patients make some sort of diet change when they are diagnosed.
 With those changes come restrictions that one, make eating out pretty difficult, and two, that increase your grocery bill with more expensive items like organic food and natural body care products.
 Those two things combined result in the necessity for more meals at home for many.
 It can honestly be a really fun process experimenting with recipes and finding your new staples, so take some of this extra time at home and find your new healthy favs.

-We are used to exercising indoors.
+We are used to exercising indoors and at home.
 In the aftermath of treatment comes the need for forms of low-impact exercise, which often means indoor exercise.
-Many cancer patients take up exercise like yoga, walking, rebounding (mini trampoline), and light weightlifting just to name a few, many of which can be done indoors.
+Many cancer patients take up exercise like yoga, walking, rebounding (mini trampoline), and light weightlifting just to name a few, many of which can be done indoors and at home.
 It is so easy right now not to be active, and the same is true post-treatment.
 When you are in active treatment, you have little energy for exercising and the habit of not exercising forms.
 Staying active however is an extremely important part of any post-treatment protocol to reduce recurrence risk, so we have to find doable ways of staying active.
 Don’t let yourself get into the habit of being inactive; it will only make it harder on you mentally and emotionally.
 Take some of this time to try a new form of indoor exercise!

 I will leave it there for today since this is rapidly growing in length, but next week I will get into some of the less obvious, less physical areas of this situation that we can support with lessons learned and tools gained from being a member of the cancer club.